tardate/LittleArduinoProjects/ESP32/GettingStarted/README.md

 [ESP32-DevKitC V4 Getting Started Guide](https://docs.espressif.com/projects/esp-idf/en/latest/hw-reference/get-started-devkitc.html)
 is just about all you need to get up and running.

-In this proejct, I'll document my journey getting the ESP32 connected and programmed from MacOSX.
+In this project, I'll document my journey getting the ESP32 connected and programmed from MacOSX.

 ## The ESP32-DevKitC V4